 Do NOT admit fault or make any statements or comments that may make you sound guilty or at-fault for the accident (“I am so sorry,” “I should not have…” etc.).

 Do NOT speak to the at-fault driver’s trucking company and their insurance companies before you seek legal advice from an attorney.

 Do NOT attempt to assess your injuries and damages on your own (or worse, let your insurance company help you to assess the full value of property damage and personal injury).

 Do NOT wait too long to file a truck accident claim and do NOT rule out the risk of the at-fault party’s trucking company destroying or meddling with the evidence (especially the black box data and the truck driver’s log book).
 Waiting too long increases that risk.

 Do NOT underestimate the importance of expert testimony during your truck accident legal proceedings.
-Only a skilled attorney can help drive your truck crash claim through expert truck accident witnesses such as reconstruction experts (to reveal what caused the crash), computer experts (who examine the contents of black boxes), medical experts (to evaluate the extent of your injuries and trauma).
+Only a skilled attorney can help drive your truck crash claim through expert truck accident witnesses such as reconstruction experts (to reveal what caused the crash), computer experts (who examine the contents of black boxes), and medical experts (to evaluate the extent of your injuries and trauma).